 Work study student positions are occasionally available.
 Call the museum receptionist at (812) 855-5445 for information about current listings.

-There are currently no full-time job openings at the IU Art Museum.
+There are currently no full-time job openings at the IU Eskenazi Museum of Art.
 For information about employment opportunities in other IU departments, please visit Jobs@IU.

 Indiana University is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, religion, age, sex, sexual orientation or identity, national origin, disability status, or protected veteran status.
 This institution is also a provider of ADA services.

 Both graduate and undergraduate students may apply for positions available at the museum.
 To learn more about the opportunities offered, please see below.